epandurski/flask_melodramatiq/README.rst

 Flask-Melodramatiq
 ==================

-**Flask-Melodramatiq** is a Flask extension that adds support for the `dramatiq`_ task processing library.
+**Flask-Melodramatiq** is a `Flask`_ extension that adds support for the `Dramatiq`_ task processing library.

-`dramatiq`_ is a great library, and Flask-Melodramatiq tries hard not to force you to change the way you interact with it.
-Flask-Melodramatiq defines thin wrappers around the broker types available in dramatiq, so that all the power of dramatiq's API remains available to you.
+`Dramatiq`_ is a great library, and Flask-Melodramatiq tries hard not to force you to change the way you interact with it.
+Flask-Melodramatiq defines thin wrappers around the broker types available in Dramatiq, so that all the power of Dramatiq's API remains available to you.

 For example::